OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

-The archive contains a number of structured files in ``json`` and, ``xml`` format (identified by the file extension and contents) as well as user provided assets (images, documents, pdfs, etc.).
+The archive contains a number of structured files in ``json`` and, ``xml`` format (identified by the file extension and contents) as well as folders containing user-provided assets (where those assets are images, documents, pdfs, etc.).

 Common Object Properties
 ========================